 The lower lids are approached a bit differently.
 In my practice, if the issue is purely fine wrinkles, I will suggest BOTOX® Cosmetic or Dysport® for the crow’s feet and laser skin resurfacing with the Sciton® erbium system of the lower lids.
 Laser treatments are a safe way to address fine wrinkles of the lower lids while avoiding surgery.
 If fat pads are present, then a lower lid surgery might be indicated.

 In a lower blepharoplasty, the incision is located in a crease just below the eyelashes.
 The skin is elevated, the fat pads are reduced, the lower lids are often suspended, and the skin excised, tailored, redraped, and lifted.
 I also commonly release the small ligaments responsible for the tear troughs.
 Often, I also redrape the fat pads over the bone area where the tear troughs are present to minimize the amount of fillers required later on.
 Think of this as recycling your lower fat pads for a good cause!

 In some cases, the tear troughs are deep and convey tiredness and sadness — or age! — so I am sure to address this component, as well.
 Tear troughs can also be improved with JUVÉDERM® and Restylane® dermal fillers.
-Fat grafting and PRP (platelet-rich plasma) are other options.
+Fat grafting is another option.